 Understanding graphs and surfaces requires us to delve a little deeper into the place where they live:

-This unit covers the essentials of three-dimensional coordinate systems.
+This quiz covers the essentials of three-dimensional coordinate systems.
 We'll need some right triangle trigonometry in order to construct the polar, cylindrical, and spherical coordinate systems.

 We'll start with the 3D Cartesian system, which extends the familiar 2D -coordinate system into the full three dimensions of our day-to-day experience by adding a new axis.
 (Check out the animation below!)